 When it comes to nutritional value, calories are the biggest concern people have.
 It comes as no surprise people choose black coffee over milk coffee when they are conscious about gaining weight.
 A cup of milk coffee has about 24x more calories than a cup of black coffee.
 A cup of black coffee has about 4 calories, whereas a cup of milk coffee has about 60 calories per cup, without sugar.
 Each spoonful of sugar adds about 15 more calories to this value.
 Milk coffee made with sachet has around 110 calories.

 However, other components are important to consider.
 While milk coffee has more calories because of the milk and sugar, the milk also gives it a higher calcium content.

 Both black coffee and milk coffee have antioxidant properties, but black coffee contains more niacin, while milk coffee has more vitamin B6, Vitamin B16, Folate, Riboflavin, and pantothenic acid.

 While both types of coffee offer the same caffeine amount, they differ when it comes to health benefits.
-Broadly speaking, black coffee offers a lot more benefits than milk coffee.
-For example, black coffee enhances brain activity, and thus helps boost memory, and protect it in the long run.
+Broadly speaking, black coffee offers a lot more benefits compared to milk coffee.
+For example, black coffee enhances brain activity, helps boost memory, and protect it in the long term.
 Drinking a cup of black coffee every day can help prevent memory loss problems later in life.